 Fougasse (originally known as "fogatza") is a French flatbread originating from Provence.
-It looks complicated and fancy, but is very simple to make and is a perfect bread for tearing and sharing with friends and family.
+This no knead fougasse looks complicated and fancy, but is very simple to make and is a perfect bread for tearing and sharing with friends and family.

 Traditionally, Fougasse is shaped into a tapered leaf (or sheaf of wheat) with slashes or holes in the middle of the bread, however, you can shape Fougasse however you like.
-Don't listen to anyone that says it needs to look a certain way!
+Don't listen to anyone that says it needs to look a certain way.

-Overall, this recipe comes together quickly and doesn't require a 12 or 8 hour proof…it doesn't even need a second rise.
-With the right conditions, you can even get this down to a 4 hour proof, however, I suggest erring on the side of caution and giving yourself 6 hours to ensure you get a good rise.
+Overall, this recipe comes together quickly and doesn't require a 12 or 8 hour proof; it doesn't even need a second rise.
+With the right conditions, you can even get this down to a 4 hour proof, however, I suggest erring on the side of caution and giving yourself 6 hours to get a good rise.

-One final note for the record, don't add fresh garlic to your dough...it took several tests to get this recipe right and I had to learn the hard way that fresh garlic will kill yeast and result in a rather dense and lifeless bread…a flat-bread in every sense of the word.
+One final note for the record, don't add fresh garlic to your dough...it took several tests to get this recipe right and I had to learn the hard way that fresh garlic will kill yeast and result in a rather dense and lifeless bread.
+A "flat-bread" in every sense of the word.

-No Knead Garlic Fougasse
+No Knead Garlic Fougasse Bread

-- 1 cup warm water (110'F)
+- 1 cup (250g) warm water, (110'F)

-- 1/2 teaspoon active dry yeast
+- ½ teaspoon active dry yeast

 - 1 teaspoon sea salt